TeachBooks/mirror_mude_book/book/propagation_uncertainty/01_ErrorPropagation.md

 ### Video

 In this video the first part of this chapter is explained.
+You can also first read this section, and only watch the video if you like someone to explain it.

 ```{eval-rst}
 .. raw:: html